truar/developer-blog/content/articles/container-dependency-and-ioc.md

     }
 }
 ```
-> Note this is my preferred way, as it is consistent, no matter if you choose to split the configuration file
+> Note this is my preferred way, as it is consistent, no matter if you choose to split the configuration file or not

 * By calling internal `@Bean` method directly.
 In the example, dependency injection occurs when calling the `memberRepository()` method.
 ```java